chasinglogic/ansible-role-podman/README.md

     ## SystemD Variables
     #
+    # Optional: Define the restart policy for this service.
+Default is always
+    restart: always
+    # Optional: Define the time to wait between restarts of this service in seconds.
+Default is 30
+    restart_sec: 30
     # Optional: Define the actual name used for the SystemD
     # service. {{ Defaults to image_name + '-podman' }}
     service_name: nginx